dcrossleyau/speculations/workflow/folio-workflow-engine.md

 	doFundsAcquiredActions
 ```

-(In practice, most implementations of `make` run tasks one at a time, but some implementatiins really do run parallel tasks simulaneously on multi-processor machines.)
+(In practice, most implementations of `make` run tasks one at a time, but some implementations really do run parallel tasks simultaneously on multi-processor machines.)

 If we go some way towards adopting this model, we will face the challenge of integrating `make`-like dependency-graph syntax with the more conventional programming-language syntax used in whatever DSL we come up with.